fdazen/fda-documentation/payments.md

 ![payments_37.png]({{site.baseurl}}/images/payments_37.png)

-{site.data.alerts.warning}} You cannot delete an Invoice that contains charges.If the Invoice you are trying to delete contains charges, you will see the following message:{{site.data.alerts.end}}
+{{site.data.alerts.note}}You cannot delete an Invoice that contains charges.If the Invoice you are trying to delete contains charges, you will see the following message  {{site.data.alerts.end}}

 ![payments_38.png]({{site.baseurl}}/images/payments_38.png)